 Note: Students must earn a C or better in coursework to be applied to undergraduate prerequisite requirements.
+Students may utilize the Pass/No Pass option when registering for undergraduate prerequistes.
 Assessment of Prior Learning and credit-by-examination options also may be pursued in fulfillment of these requirements.
 Students are encouraged to fulfill these courses prior to enrolling in graduate coursework.
-At a minimum, prerequisites must be completed prior to enrollment in RES 601.
+At a minimum, prerequisites must be completed prior to enrollment in RES 603.
 Failure to complete prerequisite requirements prior to completion of graduate courses will not waive or remove this requirement.